nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 3a.
+* 1a.
 The user does not exist.

-    * 3a1.
+    * 1a1.
 Connectify shows an error message.

       Use case resumes at step 2.

-* 3b.
+* 1b.
 The lead category is key'ed in wrong or empty

-    * 3b1.
+    * 1b1.
 Connectify shows an error message.

       Use case resumes at step 2.

-**Use case: View a client’s full profile**
+**Use case: UC04 - View a client’s full profile**

 **MSS**

 1. User requests to list clients
 2. Connectify shows a list of clients
-3. User requests to view a client’s full profile
+3. User requests to view a client’s full profile, this can be done with the `view` command or by clicking on the client’s card
-4. Connectify displays the client’s full profile
+4. Connectify shows the client’s full profile

     Use case ends.

+**Extensions**

+* 3a.
+The user does not exist. (because the index was invalid)

+    * 3a1.
+Connectify shows an error message.

+      Use case resumes at step 2.

+**Use case: UC05 - Edit a client’s profile**

+**Guarantees:**

+* The client’s profile will be updated only if the command is executed successfully.

+**MSS**

+1.

 ### Non-Functional Requirements